cradlepoint/api-samples/NetCloud Router Lookup/readme.md

 ### Configuration

-1. Update the `named_keys` section of router_lookup.py with your NetCloud Accounts' APIv2 Keys.
+1. Update the `named_keys` section of router_lookup.py with your NetCloud Accounts' names and APIv2 Keys.
     ```python
     # Dictionary of named keys
     named_keys = {